Photograph of Indri

 Six plant families are endemic.

-Best Sites for Wildlife in Madagascar
+Best Sites for Birds and other wildlife in Madagascar

-Best Times for Wildlife in Madagascar
+Best Times for Birds and other wildlife in Madagascar

-Recommended Books etc. for Madagascar
+Recommended Bird Books etc. for Madagascar

 Mammals of Madagascar: A Complete Guide by N Garbutt.
 A & C Black, 2007.